-Heating and cooling constitute a significant part of the cost of operating a building and requires large amounts of energy.
+Heating and cooling constitute a significant part of the cost of operating a building and require large amounts of energy.
 Green building techniques aim to make heating and cooling more efficient.
-One way green builders do this is by improving the insulation in a building to tighten the thermal envelope, or cut the amount of air that escapes.
+One way green builders do this is by improving the insulation in a building to tighten the thermal envelope or cut the amount of air that escapes.

 Green buildings can also cut the cost of lighting, which can make up 10 to 30 percent of a building’s energy use, by incorporating more efficient technologies such as LED bulbs and allowing in more natural light.